 Located in the heart of the Village of Amana, the Festhalle, one of Amana’s great barns, has been restored to house Oktoberfest as well as other events.
 It was built in 1900.
 A portion of the gate receipts goes to continued restoration.
 For more information, visit the Amana Oktoberfest site.

+Oktoberfest is Bavarian entertainment with Polka Bands, a Beer Garden, an Arts and Crafts show and a large Family Style ethnic Luxembourger meal served by Remsenites in Bavarian garb.
+We invite everyone to visit northwest Iowa and share the good times at Remsen Oktoberfest!
 Starting with humble beginnings in 1974, Remsen’s Oktoberfest now serves over 2,500 people the last Saturday in October (the weekends always the same).
 For more information, visit the Annual Oktoberfest in Remsen site.

-Keeping with tradition, festival-goers can expect to experience homemade bratwurst, the “oompah” of German bands, the music of top area headliner bands, activities for kids (“Kinderfest”), and of course lots of great beer!
-Our festival will is held outdoors in a beer garden fashion under a ‘big-top’ tent.
-Thousands from Chicago of all ages attend and raise their stein to toast this German past time.
+Beer, brats, music and fun at St. Alphonsus´ Annual Oktoberfest, one of the original premier festivals in Chicago!
+Keeping with tradition, festival-goers can expect homemade bratwurst, the “oompah” of German bands, the music of top area headliner bands, activities for kids (“Kinderfest”), and of course lots of great beer!
+Held outdoors in a beer garden fashion under a ‘big-top’ tent.
+For more information, visit the Chicago Oktoberfest site.

 Our Oktoberfest is a cooperative partnership with the Peoria German-American Central Society and the Peoria Park District, and features German culture with authentic food, music and of course, German beer.
 We have a heritage tent, a puppet theater, carnival with children activities, plenty of music with dancing…it’s fun for all ages!
 For more information, visit the Peoria Oktoberfest site.